dbreseman/docs/content/en/docs/community-tools/how-to-set-up-your-partner-profile.md

 Follow these steps to access the Partner Finder:

 1. Log in to your Mendix account at https://partners.home.mendix.com.
-2. Click on your picture in the top right corner.
+2. Click on your picture in the top right corner. etst
 3. Select **Partner Admin** from the dropdown menu.

 ## Setting Up Your Profile {#profile}